jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-1b.md

-+++
+---
+title: "Effective Demand and the Demand Motive"
+heading: "Chapter 1b Simplified"
-title=  "Effective Demand and the Demand Motive" heading=  "Chapter 1b of Book 4 " date=  2020-03-30 image=  "/covers/wn.jpg" description=  "The effective demand is the demand of the people who are willing to pay the rent, labour, and profits needed to make them and bring them to market" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-1a" linkbtext=  "Chapter 1a" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-1c" linkftext=  "Chapter 1c" icon=  "/icons/smith.png"
+description: "The effective demand is the demand of the people who are willing to pay the rent, labour, and profits needed to make them and bring them to market"
-+++
+image: /covers/wn.jpg
+date: 2020-03-30
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="12" >}} The amount of commodities human industry can buy or produce is naturally regulated by the effective demand in every country.